 The Child Welfare Scholars Program is Berkeley's implementation of the Title IV-E Child Welfare Stipend Program, administered by the California Social Work Education Center (CalSWEC).

-Selected Child Welfare Scholars receive a training stipend of $18,500 per academic year for up to two years, in exchange for a post-graduation work commitment of least two years in a California county public child welfare service agency.
-Eligible students who have been accepted for admission to the MSW Program may participate in the Child Welfare Scholars Program.
+MSW admits who have been selected as Child Welfare Scholars receive a training stipend of $18,500 per academic year for up to two years, in exchange for a post-graduation work commitment of at least two years in a California county public child welfare service agency.

 For more information about Child Welfare Scholars eligibility requirements and the application process, please visit the Child Welfare Scholars Program.

-Funded by the Health Resources and Services Administration (HRSA), Berkeley Social Welfare's Latinx Center of Excellence (LCOE) aims to address the relative shortage of Latinx/Hispanic students in graduate-level social work education.
+Funded by the Health Resources and Services Administration (HRSA), Berkeley Social Welfare's Latinx Center of Excellence in Behavioral Health (LCOEBH) aims to address the relative shortage of Latinx/Hispanic students in graduate-level social work education.
 The Center's goal is to promote success among Latinx social work students through enhanced training and educational opportunities in behavioral health.

-For more information about LCOE Stipend Program eligibility requirements and the application process, please visit the Latinx Center of Excellence.
+For more information about LCOEBH Stipend Program eligibility requirements and the application process, please visit the Latinx Center of Excellence in Behavioral Health.